 It is the central question in the abortion debate: when does life begin?

 Science teaches without reservation that life begins at conception.
 It is a scientific fact that an organism exists after conception that did not exist before conception.
-This new organism has its own DNA distinct from the mother and father, meaning that it is neither part of the mother nor part of father.
-As the embryo grows, it develops a heartbeat (22 days after conception), its own circulatory system, and its own organs.
-From conception it is a new organism that is alive and will continue to grow and develop as long as nutrition is provided and its life is not ended through violence or illness.
+This new organism has its own DNA distinct from the mother and father, meaning that it is a unique person.
+As the embryo grows, it develops a heartbeat (22 days after fertilization), its own circulatory system, and its own organs.
+From conception, it is a new organism that is alive and will continue to grow and develop as long as nutrition is provided and its life is not ended through violence or illness.

 It is indisputably human, as it has human DNA.

 The offspring of two members of a species is always the same type of creature as the parents.
 No two dogs will ever conceive and give birth to a cat; no fish egg will ever produce a snake.
-According to all the laws of nature, the unborn baby is human.
+According to all the laws of nature, the preborn baby is human.

 Scientific textbooks proclaim this fact.
 Keith L. Moore’s The Developing Human: Clinically Oriented Embryology (7th edition, Philadelphia, PA: Saunders, 2003) states the following: